• About

 HOW TO DRY LAVENDER LEAVES

-The mesh allows air flow and also protects the herbs from dust and insects, as well as our cat, who’s always interested when we bring something potent-smelling in from the garden.
+The mesh promotes air flow and also protects the herbs from dust and insects, as well as our cat, who’s always interested when we bring something potent-smelling in from the garden.

 Once your lavender leaves are fully dry and crumbly, store them in an airtight container in a dark, cool place to preserve freshness.
-When they no longer smell strongly of lavender, you can discard them in your garden or compost.
+When the dried leaves no longer smell strongly of lavender, you can discard them in your garden or compost.

 HOW TO USE LAVENDER LEAVES

 If you have a few lavender plants growing, you’ll find yourself with plenty of leaves.
-What to do with all those lavender leaves?
-Here are some ideas to put them to use.
+Here are some ideas for putting them to use.

 One easy way to use lavender leaves is to enjoy their beautiful scent in a sleep pillow or linen sachet.